dseguy/clearPHP/rules/no-deprecated.md

 <!-- PHP Manual -->
 # No Deprecated

-From version to version, PHP will depreciate some features and replace them with new or not.
-This is normal evolution of the plat-form.
+From version to version, PHP depreciates some features and replaces them with new or not.
+This is normal evolution of the platform.
 Deprecated features are initially marked as such, then, removed in a following version.

 For example, the extension `ext/mysql` has been removed in PHP 5.5, and it was obsolete in the previous versions.
-In the current PHP 5.6 version, the variable `$HTTP_RAW_POST_DATA`, the configuration directives `iconv.input_encoding` (and some related ones), and static call of normal methods are depreciated.
+In the current PHP 5.6 version, the variable `$HTTP_RAW_POST_DATA`, the configuration directives `iconv.input_encoding` (and some related ones), and static call to normal methods are depreciated.

 ## Rule Details